LocationReasoner: Evaluating LLMs on Real-World Site Selection Reasoning: Abstract

 \section{Abstract}

 Recent advances in large language models (LLMs), particularly those enhanced through reinforced post-training, have demonstrated impressive reasoning capabilities, as exemplified by models such as OpenAI o1 and DeepSeek-R1.
-However, these capabilities are predominantly benchmarked on domains like mathematical problem solving and code generation—leaving open the question of whether such reasoning skills generalize to complex, real-world scenarios.
-In this paper, we introduce \textit{\BenchmarkName}, a benchmark designed to evaluate LLMs' reasoning abilities in the context of real-world \textit{site selection}, where models must identify feasible locations by reasoning over diverse and complicated spatial, environmental, and logistical constraints.
-The benchmark comprises over 300 carefully crafted queries of varying difficulty levels, supported by a sandbox environment with in-house tools for constraint-based location search.
-Extensive evaluations reveal that state-of-the-art reasoning models offer limited improvement over their non-reasoning predecessors in real-world contexts, with even the latest OpenAI o4 model failing on 30\% of site selection tasks.
-Moreover, agentic strategies such as ReAct and Reflexion often suffer from over-reasoning, leading to worse outcomes than direct code-generation prompting.
+However, these capabilities are predominantly benchmarked on domains like mathematical problem solving and code generation, leaving open the question of whether such reasoning skills generalize to complex real-world scenarios.
+In this paper, we introduce \textit{\BenchmarkName}, a benchmark designed to evaluate LLMs' reasoning abilities in the context of real-world \textit{site selection}, where models must identify feasible locations by reasoning over diverse and complicated spatial, environmental, and logistic constraints.
+The benchmark covers carefully crafted queries of varying difficulty levels and is supported by a sandbox environment with in-house tools for constraint-based location search.
+Automated verification further guarantees the scalability of the benchmark, enabling the addition of arbitrary number of queries.
+Extensive evaluations on real-world site selection data from Boston, New York, and Tampa reveal that state-of-the-art reasoning models offer limited improvement over their non-reasoning predecessors in real-world contexts, with even the latest OpenAI o4 model failing on 30\% of site selection tasks.
+Moreover, agentic strategies such as ReAct and Reflexion often suffer from over-reasoning, leading to worse outcomes than direct prompting.
 With key limitations of LLMs in holistic and non-linear reasoning highlighted, we release \BenchmarkName\ to foster the development of LLMs and agents capable of robust, grounded reasoning in real-world decision-making tasks.
 Codes and data for our benchmark are available at \url{https://github.com/miho-koda/LocationReasoner}.